Dorymyrmex bureni

-Dorymyrmex bureni also known as pyramid ant is a species of ant in the genus Dorymyrmex.
-Described by Trager in 1988, the species is endemic to the United States and Mexico.
+Dorymyrmex bureni, also known as Buren's pyramid ant, is a species of ant in the genus Dorymyrmex.
+Described by Trager in 1988, the species is endemic to the United States.
 Pyramid ants are medium-sized ants, ranging from 2–4 mm.
 They are light orange in color and fast moving.
-Unlike other ants in the area like red imported fire ants (Solenopsis invicta), this species is not aggressive towards humans.
+Unlike other ant species in the area like the red imported fire ant (Solenopsis invicta), this species is relatively harmless to humans and unable to sting.
 The workers have a foul smelling coconut odor when crushed.
 Dorymyrmex bureni hunt living insects, even other winged ants.
 They also search for sap-sucking insects from which they collect honeydew.
 On the head of these ants are curved hairs, used for transporting beads of damp sand.
 Colonies are small.
 Nests usually have a single entrance with a mound of sand shaped like a crater.
 Dorymyrmex bureni prefer sandy soil.
-This species of ant is not an indoor pest, and pesticides should not be used.
-They are found throughout Florida.
+This species of ant is not an indoor pest, and the use of pesticides to control them is not necessary.
+They are found throughout the southeastern United States.

+Distribution

+This species is almost entirely restricted to the Atlantic Coastal Plain, with populations extending to just outside the coastal plain in Alabama and Georgia.
+The latitudinal range is continuous from the Florida Keys along the American east coast to coastal New Jersey.
+There are disagreements in literature as to the westernmost extend of D. bureni populations, with some sources claiming Mississippi and others claiming eastern Texas.
+Modern verifiable records seem to stop around the Mississippi River.
+The disagreement on the westernmost extent of its range is likely due to the presence of the similar species Dorymyrmex flavus having a distribution that either borders or overlaps directly to the west of the range of D. bureni.

+Dorymyrmex bureni is also introduced to the manmade island of Ocean Cay in the Bahamas.